Tsho Rolpa Lake Trek - 10 Days

 Difficulties of the Trek

-The Tsho-Rolpa Trek typically does not require technical mountaineering skills as it is graded as a moderate to strenuous adventure.
+The Tsho-Rolpa Trek typically does not require technical trekking skills as it is graded as a moderate adventure.
 However, the trekking route demands solid physical fitness and mental willingness to make this trek a successful one.
 With Nepal Nirvana Trails, you will be taken care of meticulously.

 • We will reach the highest altitude of 4580m, where the oxygen levels are significantly lower than in Kathmandu.
 The risk of Acute Mountain Sickness will be progressive.